 Tombs of Nobles:

-The tombs of Noblemen are dedicated to high rank members, high rank of the government officials, scribes and some powerful priests.
+The tombs of Noblemen are dedicated to high-rank members, the high rank of the government officials, scribes, and some powerful priests.

 They are located in different areas of the west bank, such as Shiekh Abdel Qurnat, El Khokha, El Asassif, and Qurnit Ma’ari.